zhiro-labs/daia/docs/configuration-usage.md

 To restrict the bot to specific channels:

-1. Set `ALLOWED_CHANNELS` to only the channels where you want automatic responses
+1. Set `allowed_channels` in `config/runtime.yml` to only the channels where you want automatic responses
 2. In other channels, users must mention the bot
 3. Use Discord's permission system to prevent the bot from seeing certain channels